spannaa/buildApktool/README.md

 # buildApktool

-Just a Windows batch file & 7zip to clone and build Apktool from git and version the resulting .jar
+Just a Windows batch file & 7zip which clones and builds Apktool from git and versions the resulting .jar